Latte Tags

 {/for}

-The tag can also be written as n:attribute:
+The tag can also be written as an n:attribute:

 <h1 n:for="$i = 0; $i < 10; $i++">{$i}</h1>